-Thus, among the countries that include the section on Fairness and Ambition, only 23% of high-income countries include the concept of equity.
-This situation is very different from the rest of the countries considering that this concept is referred to by 75% of upper- middle-income countries, 90% of lower-middle-income countries, and 80% of low-income countries.
+Thus, among the countries that include the section on Fairness and Ambition, only 22% developed countries include the concept of equity.
+This situation is very different from the rest of the countries considering that this concept is referred to by 72% of developing countries and 84% of LDC and/or SIDS.

 In general, and as can be seen in Figure 1, the results of the analysis of the NDCs show that the Parties that provide some reference or consideration about equity in their NDCs are mostly those with less historical responsibility and less economic capacity to face the mitigation challenges and the effects derived from the current climate crisis.
-On the other hand, it is proven that there are very few countries with a high historical responsibility and economic capacity that include in their arguments any reference to equity.
+More specifically, LDCs and SIDS countries, with more flexible requirements on transparency, are those that more frequently appeal to the principle of equity.
+This fact is understandable when considering their high levels of vulnerability and low capacity to deal with the climate crisis.
+On the other hand, it is proven that there are very few countries with a high historical responsibility and economic capacity that include references to any principles related to fairness in their arguments.